+Discussion

+For electronic interfaces, this notification can be incorporated into the review feature.

+This requirement supports HAVA [HAVA02].

+Applies to: Electronic interfaces and scanners

+Related requirements: 7.2-C – Voter control

 7.3-K – Warnings, alerts, and instructions

-Applies to: Electronic interfaces and scanners

 7.3-J – Notification of casting

-If the voter successfully casts or prints the ballot, the voting system must let the voter know in both visual and audio format that they succeeded.

-If the voter takes the appropriate action to cast a ballot, but the electronic interface does not accept and record it successfully, including failure to store the ballot image, then the interface must let the voter know and provide clear instruction as to the steps the voter will take to cast the ballot.
+The voting system must notify the voter in both visual and audio format whether their ballot was successfully or unsuccessfully cast.
+If a ballot is not successfully cast (that is, the device did not complete the documented procedures for the system, including reading a paper ballot, recording an electronic image or record, or transporting the ballot to a ballot box), the voting device must notify the voter and provide clear instruction as to the steps the voter needs take to cast the ballot.

-If the voter takes the appropriate action to cast a ballot, but the system does not accept and record it successfully, including failure to read the ballot or to transport it into the ballot box, the system must let the voter know.

-A scanning device must also be capable of notifying the voter that they have submitted a paper ballot that is blank on one or both sides.
-The system may provide a means for an authorized election official to deactivate this capability.
+A scanning device must be capable notifying the voter that they have cast a paper ballot that is blank on one or both sides.
+The system may provide a means for an authorized election official to deactivate the notification of a blank ballot.